 I first visited Steamboat Springs, Colorado, in the 1990s.
 While famous for its ski resort, ranching is still a vital part of the area.
 So, when I wrote my debut contemporary romance novel, The Reunion, I located the fictitious St. Eligius Ranch near Steamboat Springs.
 St. Eligius Ranch is a former cattle ranch turned horse sanctuary.
-It’s also the home of Laura Palmer, ex-wife of lead character Ian Palmer.
-A number of key scenes in The Reunion take place at St. Eligius Ranch, including the story’s final climax.
-Later on, when I wrote my contemporary romance novel, The Journey, I also set a number of scenes at St. Eligius Ranch.
+A number of key scenes take place there, including the story’s final climax.
+A later contemporary romance novel, The Journey, also use St. Eligius Ranch as a location.

 I revisited Steamboat Springs in the summer of 2014, this time to research the area for future novels.
-I also brought my camera with me, and, as luck would have it, I found something that somewhat matches the description of St. Eligius Ranch.
+I also brought my camera with me and found something that somewhat matches the description of St. Eligius Ranch.
 Of course I kept a respectful distance and took the photo from the side of road.
-You can clearly see a two-story house, as described in The Reunion, along with what appears to be a fifth-wheel trailer parked nearby, as was also described in The Reunion.
 Maybe life really does imitate art.

 By the way, photography, like writing, is one of my life’s passions, and I do art photography under the name Gayle Martin.
 If you would like to see more of my work please visit my website at gaylemartinphotography.com/.
 In the meantime, please enjoy this scene from The Reunion, as Gillian, visits St. Eligius for the first time.